elotroalex/chiens/_texts/translation.md

 - My voice creases words of silk,
 - my voice exhales umbels of plumes,
-- my season-less voice can dig the basins
+- my voice without season can dig the basins
 - for a thousand harmonious songs
 - my eyelash voice hones to precision a thousand triumphant insects
 - my voice, a pretty flamboyant golden bird